Malar10/arduino-video-player/README.md

 # arduino-video-player
 A tool displaying videos on an 8x8 led matrix that is connected directly to an Arduino board.
 Also includes a python script for taking gif-files and conveniently loading them into the Arduino's memory.

-TODO description again because apparently i overwrote it at some point
 ## Requirements

 ### Hardware